MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 <SERVICE_PRINCIPAL_ID> -AccessRights FullAccess
 ```

 Different IDs are used during creation of the Exchange service principal and also later when granting mailbox permissions.
 The following example may help you to use the correct ID for the different stages.
 This example uses Azure AD cmdlets; so, you'll need to install the Azure AD PowerShell module, if you haven't already.
-For more information, see [Install Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/install-adv2?view=azureadps-2.0#installing-the-azure-ad-module&preserve-view=true).
+For more information, see [Install Microsoft Entra PowerShell for Graph](/powershell/azure/active-directory/install-adv2?view=azureadps-2.0#installing-the-azure-ad-module&preserve-view=true).

 ```text
 $AADServicePrincipalDetails = Get-AzureADServicePrincipal -SearchString YourAppName